stevenson9/fitness-tracker/README.md

 - **As a suer**, Whenever I start the app, I want to have the option to load in my progress with a file

+### Phase 4: Task 2

+Sat Apr 08 17:41:09 PDT 2023
+02/25/23 Day added!
+Sat Apr 08 17:42:01 PDT 2023
+04/07/23 Day added!
+Sat Apr 08 17:45:20 PDT 2023
+04/08/23 Day added!
+Sat Apr 08 17:45:32 PDT 2023
+04/08/23 Day removed!
+Sat Apr 08 17:45:44 PDT 2023
+04/08/23 Day added!

+### Phase 4: Task 3

+If I had more time to work on this project, I would most likely refactor a lot of my "ListOf__" classes so that they would extend an abstract or interface class as there is a lot of repeated code shared between these two classes.
+Furthermore, using one of the design patterns learned in class, I would possibly explore another way of designing my application, rather than having the classes I have right now.
+As for my UI package, I would attempt to refactor a lot of the Java Swing code so that it is more readable, as it is fairly unorganized at the moment.